fgregoretti/Cpp-AIF/README.md

 #include "mdp.hpp"
 ```

-Then you have just to compile the main program file.
+Then compile the main program file with just about any C++ compiler.

 [MDP Class](doc/mdp_class.md)